whaatt/Authlet/README.md

 codes; Authlet, however, allows you to use a bookmarklet from your browser itself and have the passcode pop up in an alert or fill an input box that you've clicked on.
 For more wordy information about Authlet and chances to customize your own bookmarks, please visit the GitHub [page](http://whaatt.github.io/Authlet/) for this project.
-Check out Authlet in action [here](http://imgur.com/Idvht0M.gifs)!
+Check out Authlet live over [here](http://imgur.com/Idvht0M.gifs)!